 The incidence of thrips was observed from 46 days after transplanting, when the flowering begins.
 Before the first biorational application, thrips incidence ranged from 11.92 to 12.24 adult thrips per flower, and there was no significant difference among the treatments.
 The results from Yulianti [19] stated that the T. parvispinus were found to predominantly infest chilli plantations in the surrounding West Java region, with an average population of 8.18–19.22 thrips/plant.
 The above study is in consonance with the present findings.
-At 1 DAT, the Five leaf extract @ 5% and Ginger + garlic + green chilli extracts @ 3% recorded the lowest thrips incidence of 5.56 and 5.60 thrips/flower, respectively which is followed by other treatments.
+At 1 DAT, the five leaf extract @ 5% and Ginger + garlic + green chilli extracts @ 3% recorded the lowest thrips incidence of 5.56 and 5.60 thrips/flower, respectively which is followed by other treatments.
 At 3 and 5 DAT, the same trend was observed as the 1 DAT.
 An increase in the thrips population was noticed from 7 DAT and continued up to 14 DAT.
 After the first spray, the five leaf extracts @ 5% and Ginger + garlic + green chilli extracts @ 3% scored the high efficacy with the 61.21 and 60.97% percent reduction over control (Fig. 2).
 At 1 DAT of second spray, the thrips infestation was found to be in the range of 5.52 to 14.72 thrips/flower.
 Among all the treatments, thrips population was lower in the Ginger + garlic + green chilli extracts @ 3% and five leaf extract @ 5% treated plants (Fig. 2).
 Similar trend was observed in 3, 5, 7 and 14 DAT.
 After the second application, it was found that Five leaf extract @ 5% and Ginger + garlic + green chilli extracts @ 3% was scored very high efficacy and superior to the other treatments with the percent reduction of 78.18 and 78.13%, respectively (Fig. 2).

-Nareshchandra[20] found that botanical extracts are highly efficient to manage the Onion thrips, T.tabaciin an environment friendly way without the usage of harmful pesticides.
-Rani and Sivaraman [21] reported that Five leaf extracts (5%) and Ginger + garlic + green chilli extracts @ 5% were effective against rice stem borer, Scirpophaga incertulas (Walker) with the 66.66 and 100 percent larval mortality, respectively.
+Naresh Chandra [20] found that botanical extracts are highly efficient to manage the Onion thrips, T.tabaciin an environment friendly way without the usage of harmful pesticides.
+Rani and Sivaraman [21] reported that five leaf extracts (5%) and Ginger + garlic + green chilli extracts @ 5% were effective against rice stem borer, Scirpophaga incertulas (Walker) with the 66.66 and 100 percent larval mortality, respectively.
 Praveenkumar and Kandibane[22] found that Five leaf extracts (10%) and Garlic + chilli extract extracts (5%) were effective against spotted pod borer, M. vitratain blackgram.
 The above studies are in consonance with the present findings.
-Nishanthini and Kandibane [23] observed the similar effect of the Five leaf extracts (10%) and Garlic + chilli extract extracts (5%) against rice stem borer, S. incertulas.
+Nishanthini and Kandibane [23] observed the similar effect of the five leaf extracts (10%) and Garlic + chilli extract extracts (5%) against rice stem borer, S. incertulas.
 Padaliya et al. [24] and Prema et al.[25] evaluated the different botanical extracts, and reported a good efficacy against Scirtothrips dorsalis and T.palmi in cotton.
 These reports are found to support with the present findings.

 Table 1.
 Effects of certain botanicals against T. parvispinus on chilli after first spray during Rabi, 2023